netwerk-digitaal-erfgoed/cm-implementation-guidelines/README.md

 * How are persistent identifiers stored in the database?

 ### 0.1 About this document
-For readability we present examples in turtle serialization, although we recommend JSON-LD as the prefered serialization type.
+For readability we present examples in turtle serialization, although we recommend ??? as the prefered serialization type.

 ## 1 Publishing collection information
 ### 1.0 Introduction